naturally-intelligent/arcade-game-launcher/README.md

 [GAME]
 title = "Game Title"
 executable = "Game Executable.exe"
-capsule = "Game Capsule.png"
+capsule = "Game Capsule.png"  # 600x900 recommended
-background = "Game Background.png"
+background = "Game Background.png"  # optional 1920x1080, will be blurred by a shader
-description = "Here is a text blurb.\nDescription of your game." arguments = "--fullscreen --keyboard"  # optional arguments to pass to your game executable date_added = "DD-MM-YYYY"  # optional date when your game was added qr = "QR Image.png"  # optional QR code image that can be displayed by the game
+description = "Here is a text blurb.\nDescription of your game."  # dont put too much here, use your game for extended info.
+7 lines max arguments = "--fullscreen --keyboard"  # optional arguments to pass to your game executable date_added = "DD-MM-YYYY"  # optional date when your game was added, used by the Recently Added filter qr = "QR Image.png"  # optional QR code image that can be displayed by the launcher

 [SETTINGS]
 visible = true  # a quick way to hide misbehaving game available = true  # tells the launcher to load/not load

 [ATTRIBUTES]
-singleplayer = false
-multiplayer = true
-coop = true
-pvp = true
-leaderboards = false
-trackball = false

-[ANIMATED CAPSULE]
-sprite_sheet = "sprite-sheet.png"
-horizontal_frames = 2
+singleplayer = false  # if your game has 1-player mode multiplayer = true  # if your game has 2-player mode (local) coop = true        # if your 2-player game is co-operative pvp = true         # if your 2-player game is competitive leaderboards = false   # if your game has high-score entry trackball = false     # if your game uses the trackball

+[ANIMATED CAPSULE]  # optional animated capsule, but you must still include static capsule sprite_sheet = "sprite-sheet.png" horizontal_frames = 2
 vertical_frames = 2